-1. Is the irregularity in the McDonald Excavating bid substantial or minor?
-If it is substantial, then the bid must be rejected.

-2. If you determine that the irregularity is minor, then you must decide whether to waive the irregularity and accept the bid, or to reject the bid on the basis of the minor irregularity.
+- 1. Is the irregularity in the bid substantial or minor?
+If it is substantial, then the bid must be rejected. - 2.
+If you determine that the irregularity is minor, then you must decide whether to waive the irregularity and accept the bid, or to reject the bid on the basis of the minor irregularity.

 As guidance to the Council, it is my opinion that the irregularity appears minor in nature.
-As to the failure to submit the bidder's list, this appears to constitute a record keeping function, which, while required, does not rise to the level of a substantial issue preventing McDonald Excavating from entering into the contract.
-As to the failure to sign the "Certification of Non-Segregated Facilities", Section 1-02.13 of the bid specifications, entitled "Irregular Proposals", includes the failure to submit a federal form known as the "Disadvantaged, Minority, or Women's Business Enterprise Certification".
-The specifications do not specifically call out failure to sign the "Certification of Non-Segregated Facilities" as a disqualifying irregularity.
-Accordingly, the discretion as to whether to waive this irregularity in the bid is within the discretion of the Council, but it is appropriate to consider that the bid specifications did not indicate that the failure to sign the form was equivalent to an immediate rejection of the bid proposal.
+As to the failure to submit the MOU, this appears to constitute a record keeping function which, while required, does not rise to the level of a substantial issue preventing the apparent low bidder from entering into the contract.
+While Ordinance 2626 does include specific reference to the MOU requirements ultimately the determination as to whether to waive this irregularity in the bid is within the discretion of the Council.

-Finally, if the Council determines that the irregularity is minor, then when deciding whether or not to waive the irregularity, it should remember that the purpose of competitive bidding is to provide for public contracts to be performed satisfactorily and efficiently, at the least cost to the public, while avoiding fraud and favoritism in the awarding of such contracts.
+Finally, if the Council determines that the irregularity is minor, then when deciding whether or not to waive the irregularity, it should be remembered that the purpose of competitive bidding is to provide for public contracts to be performed satisfactorily and efficiently, at the least cost to the public, while avoiding fraud and favoritism in the awarding of such contracts.